charmplusplus/charm/doc/charm++/manual.rst

    entry void foo(int size, nocopydevice double arr[size]);

-This entry method should be invoked on the sender by wrapping the source buffer with CkDeviceBuffer, whose constructor takes a pointer to the source buffer, a Charm++ callback to be invoked once the transfer completes (optional), and a CUDA stream associated with the transfer (also optional):
+This entry method should be invoked on the sender by wrapping the source buffer with ``CkDeviceBuffer``, whose constructor takes a pointer to the source buffer, a Charm++ callback to be invoked once the transfer completes (optional), and a CUDA stream associated with the transfer (also optional):

 .. code-block:: c++

    // Constructors of CkDeviceBuffer CkDeviceBuffer(const void* ptr);
    CkDeviceBuffer(const void* ptr, const CkCallback& cb);